Cowboy Poet & Philadelphia Lawyer

 He didn’t miss the mark by much.
 When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

 My story began on the sagebrush prairies of eastern Montana.
 It is one of western adventure and philosophical musings.
-As a CPA, I have a fiduciary responsibility to apply the professional traditions of ‘black, white, and gray’.
-Life is much more — It is rich in color.
+As a CPA, I have a fiduciary responsibility to apply the professional traditions of black, white, and gray.
+Life is so much more — It is rich in color.

 As we consider the words at the core of SageTalk, the first is representative of the wisdom from the Sages of the Ages.
 The second is an encouragement for us to, always, boldly Talk and Communicate our ideas, passions, and vision for the future — with others.